 To better understand Doug, I immersed myself in the history so dear to him.
 Over the following years, my once tangible photography project about living away from society turned into a labyrinth of stories across multiple layers of time and reality.
 I would find myself completely caught up in them, as though within the jungle itself.
 I began to wonder: do we actually have control over our lives?
 Are our choices made as consciously as we like to imagine?
 Or are we bound by fate?
 What remains after we are gone?

-Doug's Cabin will be published as a multi-layered, fable-like photobook by The Eriskay Connection, in the Spring of 2019.
+Doug's Cabin will be published as a multi-layered, fable-like photobook by The Eriskay Connection, in the early Spring of 2019.
 My own photographs will be interwoven with texts, drawings (by Medy Oberendorff) and found footage.
-You can help publish the book by pre-ordering through the contact-button on this site or pick your choice of print at Voordekunst.nl.
+You can pre-order the book here.